-Exploration investment has been declining due in large part to a lack recent discoveries of large high quality mineral deposits, such as Mount Isa, Broken Hill and Olympic Dam.
+Exploration investment has been declining due in large part to a lack of recent discoveries of large high quality mineral deposits, such as Mount Isa, Broken Hill and Olympic Dam.
 This new strategy will ensure the continuity and longevity of this essential industry

-The Geoscience Working Group under the auspices of the COAG Energy Council, will work to deliver the National Mineral Exploration Strategy in partnership with key industry and academic stakeholders.
+The Geoscience Working Group under the auspices of the COAG Energy Council will work to deliver the National Mineral Exploration Strategy in partnership with key industry and academic stakeholders.

 Is a deposit under the flat sand plains waiting to be discovered?

 This National Mineral Exploration Strategy will help us answer that question not just here, but across the vast outback plains that comprise around 80% of Australia.

 NATIONAL MINERAL EXPLORATION STRATEGY 2017–2022

 Geoscience Australia Vision